 Great White Shark

 Most variations of Great White Shark contain a one-to-one ratio of THC and CBD, at about 12 percent each, thanks to its ancestors White Widow, Skunk #1 and an unknown all-CBD strain.
+As with its Skunk cousin, the CBD flowers are quite fragrant and resinous.
 This strain will take nine weeks in the bloom phase and does particularly well with hydroponics, if you want to experiment outside of soil.

 Bred specifically for medical users to grow at home, Critical Cure is a short, manageable plant with an incredibly brief blooming period of just over seven weeks.
 Though buds don’t grow too densely, CBD content is typically twice that of THC, providing an effective pain-killer and muscle relaxer.